haohao1029/haohao1029/README.md

-- 👋 Hi, I’m @haohao1029
+- 👋 Hi, I’m @haohao1029 who currently studey data analytics, having some skills on SWE.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Engineer, Infrastructure, DevOps, Data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning, Transformer, LSTM, Docker
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML project especially ARIMA, SWE, SRE
-- 📫 How to reach me ...
+- 📫 How to reach me: gankjinghao2000@gmail.com / +60109361029

 <!---
 haohao1029/haohao1029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.